davidloke/SqkiiHuntMap/readme.md

 paszcoords.js
 - Stores the coordinates for URA MP2014 Planning Areas and Subzone boundaries, used by index.html

-Full documentation on my blog: https://luppeng.wordpress.com/2017/09/30/treasure-hunt-using-google-maps/
+## Full Documentation
+I blogged about how I used these files to participate in a treasure hunt: https://luppeng.wordpress.com/2017/09/30/treasure-hunt-using-google-maps/